Ken Terajima: World War I

-During World War I, Terajima went to the front as a staff officer of the 1st Southern Expeditionary Fleet under the command of Hitoshi Yamaya while still enrolled in the General Staff under the command of Tetsutarō Satō, the leader of the Second Group.
-The 1st Southern Expeditionary Corps moved to the South Seas to search for the German Eastern Fleet but they didn't meet the enemy.
+During World War I, Terajima went to the front as a staff officer of the 2nd Fleet under the command of Yamaya Tanin while still enrolled in the General Staff under the command of Tetsutarō Satō, the leader of the Second Group.
+The 1st Southern Expeditionary Corps moved to the South Seas to search for the German Eastern Fleet, but did not locate or engage the fleet.
 Major Tokunosuke Tanii, who was an alumnus of Terajima's junior high school and was in the Marine Corps class, was killed in action.
 In February 1916, he was ordered to be stationed in France and then became an aide to the military attaché.
 While attempting to learn French, Terajima conducted surveys and reports on French Navy submarines.
 He returned to Japan and met again with military attaché Kichisaburō Nomura and his aide Kiyoshi Hasegawa.
 After returning to Japan, he was the Vice Commander of Hirado.
-The deputy commander assisted the captain and managed the Hirados affairs and achieved good results and received a commendation from the Commander-in-Chief of the Second Fleet, Yamaya Hitoshi.
+The deputy commander assisted the captain and managed the Hirados affairs and achieved good results and received a commendation from the Commander-in-Chief of the Second Fleet, Yamaya Tanin.